michaelscodingspot/WPF_MVVMC/README.md

 The idea is to combine Controllers with MVVM that are responsible for navigation.
 All the concepts mimic the routing system in Asp.NET Core.
 Everything is done by naming convention.

-Regions:
+##Regions:
 A Region is a Control which simply contains a content presenter with dynamic content.
 Each region area is controlled by a single controller.

-Controller:
+##Controller:
 A controller is connected to a region and changes the region's content.
 A method in a controlled called "MyAction()" needs to include a function "ExecuteNavigation()".
 This will look for a View and ViewModel with similar name in the same namespace.
 "MyActionView" and "MyActionViewModel".
 MyActionView can be a UserControl or any FrameworkElement.
 MyActionViewModel should inherit from MVVMCViewModel.

-How navigation works:
+##How navigation works:
 A View, ViewModels or services can Request to navigate between screens.
 From View a Command is available "NavigationCommand".
-From ViewModel, you can get the controller with GetController() and call the Navigation(string actionName) method.
+From ViewModel, we can get the controller with GetController() and call the Navigate(string actionName) method.

-From anywehere else you can find controllers by:
+From anywehere, we can find controllers by:
-NavigationService.GetController(string controllerName)
+NavigationServiceProvider.GetNavigationServiceInstance().GetController(string controllerName)
 or
-NavigationService.GetController<TController>()

-NavigationService is a singleton.

-The controller can (and should) contain logic to process navigation requests and can do entirely different navigation according to context.
+NavigationServiceProvider.GetNavigationServiceInstance().GetController<TController>()

+##Example of use
-"MainApp" contains simple examples on using MVVMC
+"MainApp" contains a simple application that demonstrates all possible usages of MVVMC